$1,500 off our anniversary package, celebrating 15 years in business!

 Q: What does “shocking” the hot tub mean?

-• Burn off organic contaminants (body oils, sweat, lotions, etc.)
+- Burn off organic contaminants (like body oils, sweat, and lotions)

-• Clear up dull or slightly cloudy water
+- Clear up dull or slightly cloudy water, which can be affected by water care practices

 Q: How often should I shock?

-Always run pumps with cover open when shocking, and follow label doses.
+Always run the pumps with the cover open when shocking, and be sure to follow the label doses for optimal hot tub chemistry.

 7. Foam, Cloudiness & Smell